Darakhsh1999/Python-Password-Manager/README.md

 7. In `Decrypter.py` replace ***e_path*** to the same path given in `Encrypter.py`
 8. Now you can run `Decrypter.py` and you'll be prompted with a window to enter your master password

 If the correct master password is entered, a listbox with app names are listed.
 Double clicking an app brings up user and password information.
-From the GUI window you can add new apps that get encrypted in real time or edit already existing information.
+From the GUI window you can add new apps or edit already existing app information.

 **GUI interface**